riboseinc/possible-yarn-bug-repro/README.md

-This demonstrates a bug with duplicate virtual package entries for the same package & same version.
+This demonstrates how Yarn’s duplicate virtual package entries for the same package & same version causes bugs in React Spectrum.

+It doesn’t seem reasonable
+that the same version should have multiple virtual entries, so this is either a bug in Yarn, or intended behavior of Yarn and a bug in how React Spectrum packages specify their dependencies.

+## Reproduction of duplicate virtual packages

-Reproduction is in `.pnp.cjs`, [from around line 5379](https://github.com/riboseinc/possible-yarn-bug-repro/blob/26c88320abcff6b22f4ded86de6f7b868ae46ac7/package-root/.pnp.cjs#L5378-L5432).
+Reproduction is evident in `.pnp.cjs`, from around line 5606: in RAW_RUNTIME_STATE under the entry for `@react-spectrum/utils` there are multiple “virtual” packages.

 This situation causes runtime bugs as packages end up using two different JavaScript objects,